 - Midwest Ag Drainage Water Management webinar series, organized by Iowa State University.
 Controlled Drainage, by Gary Sands and Tony Thompson (1 hour, August

 - NRCS Drainage Water Management: Level 2 Series (Includes 8 Modules covering concepts, planning, layout, and management; 20 to 60 minutes each)

-- NRCS Geospatial Analysis - Suitable Cropland for Implementing Controlled Tile Drainage
+- NRCS Analysis by State and County - Suitable Cropland for Implementing Controlled Tile Drainage

 - NRCS Conservation Practice Standard; Drainage Water Management (National) (pdf)